AudacySpace/quindar-proxy/CONTRIBUTING.md

 3. Update databaseURL in /server/config/config.env.js to point to your database under LOCAL ENVIRONMENT.
 Currently, it is generic(written below) as it assumes that user has a mongo database on localhost on port 27017.

         mongodb://localhost:27017/quindar

+    The format to be used for databaseURL is given below

+        mongodb://<host IP address>:<host port>/<database name>

 ### Building new features/bug fixes for Quindar Proxy
 1. Create your own branch